Home

 • Grandson Benjamin Franklin "Frank" Sanner ( ? - ? ) was alive at the death of his mother in 1923.

 Daughter Elizabeth "Lizzie" Hartzell (1852-1947) was born on June 3, 1852.
-She never married but was the mother of four, all with different men.
+She never married but was the mother of three, all with different men.
 In about 1871, she gave birth to a son, fathered by Solomon Beachy, whom she named "Samuel Winfield Beachy."
 Then eight years later, in 1879, she and Lafayette Kimmel together bore a second son, to whom she gave the name "Nolan Harding Kimmel."
 She and her sons were marked together in the 1880 U.S. Census, with the census-taker marking the boys as "child'n of Elizabeth."
 Then in March 1885, she and John Metzler produced a daughter, who received the name "Ida May Metzler."
 Elizabeth lived on a farm near Confluence in 1916-1947.
 In the final years, a nephew Charles Gearhard/Gerhardt and his wife shared a home with her.
 After a fall which fractured her hip, she was admitted to Price Hospital in Confluence.
 Four days later, the grim reaper cut her away at 95 years of age on Dec.
 19, 1947.

 • Grandson Samuel Winfield Beachy (1871-1918) was born on May 6, 1871.
 He was a lifelong bachelor and labored as a coal miner in Lower Turkeyfoot Township, sustaining a spinal cord injury in about 1908.
 Stricken with liver cancer, death carried him away at the age of 46 on Jan.
 24, 1918.
 His burial occurred in the Jersey Baptist Church Cemetery.